Stipend Levels: 2014-2015

 Leave: The hospital provides up to a 90 day medical/family leave as needed in compliance with the Family/Medical Leave Act of 1993.
 However, as required by the American Board of Internal Medicine all leave requests must be carefully reviewed to assess whether the time away from training will necessitate prolonging the length of the residency.
 Educational leave to attend approved regional/national meetings and conferences (1 week) is available during the 2nd and 3rd years.

-Vacation: Preliminary interns receive 6 days of holiday leave over Christmas or New Year’s and two other weeks of their choosing (during ambulatory rotations or the ED rotation).
-In addition, preliminary interns complete the year on June 24 to prepare for their advanced training.
-Categorical interns receive 6 days of holiday leave over Christmas or New Year’s and two other weeks of their choosing (during ambulatory rotations or the ED rotation).
-Categorical residents receive six days of holiday leave over either Christmas or New Year’s and three additional weeks each year (1 week during an Elective and 2 weeks paired with Board Study).
-Residents complete the program on June 24 of their HO-3 year to allow time to prepare for job or fellowship transitions.
+Vacation: Preliminary interns receive 6 days of vacation over Christmas or New Year’s and two other weeks of their choosing (during ambulatory rotations or the ED rotation).
+In addition, preliminary interns complete the year on June 23 to prepare for their advanced training.
+Categorical interns receive 6 days of vacation over Christmas or New Year’s and two other weeks of their choosing (during ambulatory rotations or the ED rotation).
+Categorical residents receive six days of vacation over either Christmas or New Year’s and three additional weeks each year (1 week during an Elective and 2 weeks paired with Board Study).
+Residents complete the program on June 23 of their HO-3 year to allow time to prepare for job or fellowship transitions.

 See Scheduling Guidelines for more details.